Browser extension · v0.6.0 · Now on the Chrome Web Store

 Every save tool optimizes the save.

 Almost none solve the return.
-We read hundreds of complaints — Reddit, Mozilla, Product Hunt, PKM autopsies, ACM CHI papers.
-The same five wounds keep bleeding.
+We read hundreds of complaints — Reddit, Mozilla, Product Hunt, ACM CHI papers.
+The same wounds keep bleeding.
 Mindlatch is designed around them.

 № 01